ulizama/TiFastlane/README.md

 After correct initialization you will see on the `TiFLDelivery` directory, a new directory with the id of your app.

+#### Default Language

+By default the language used on initialization will be `en-US`.
+You can override this by using the `--default_language` argument.

+	tifastlane init --default_language es-MX

 ### Configuration Files

 All metadata and screenshots are easily maintained from the `TiFLDelivery\APPID` directory, here you will find the following files: